umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/about.md

 I am an independent Research Fellow ("Gipuzkoa Fellow") in the Quantum Beams & Computation for Sustainable Materials group at MPC.

-My research focuses on the microscopic structural and dynamical properties of matter under extreme conditions.
-I am frequently using large-scale facilities, including synchrotron and neutron sources, for my experiments.

 My position is funded by the Diputación Foral de Gipuzkoa.